Influenza

 Who in the facility should receive antiviral prophylaxis during a flu outbreak?

-Any clients who are asymptomatic, on the affected unit, should receive prophylaxis immediately, regardless of vaccination status.
+Any clients and staff who are asymptomatic, on the affected unit, should receive prophylaxis immediately, regardless of vaccination status.
 Antiviral prophylaxis has been shown to be approximately 70% to 90% effective in preventing influenza.
 Antiviral prophylaxis should not be used to replace the seasonal flu vaccine because it can promote resistance to antiviral medications or reduce antiviral medication availability for those who are severely ill.

-Any clients who are asymptomatic, on non-affected units, may be prophylaxed; this decision will be assessed on a case-by-case basis with the facility’s Medical Director and the WECHU.
+Any clients and staff who are asymptomatic, on non-affected units, may be prophylaxed; this decision will be assessed on a case-by-case basis with the facility’s Medical Director and the WECHU.
 Non-vaccinated staff are also required to start antiviral prophylaxis prior to working their next shift or exclude themselves from the home for the duration of the outbreak.

 How long should antiviral medication be given to clients and staff during an influenza outbreak?